When you need to strip whitespace from a JavaScript string

 The trim()

-method doesn’t accept any parameter, and it only removes whitespace on either side of the string:
+method doesn’t accept any parameter.
+It will remove all whitespace characters on either side of the original string.

 let str = " Hello Wo rld! ";